top of page

 (FAQ at www.fincen.gov/boi)

-2. Foreign reporting companies are entities (including corporations and limited liability companies) formed under the law of a foreign country that have registered to do business in the United States by the filing of a document with a secretary of state or any similar office.
+1. Foreign reporting companies are entities (including corporations and limited liability companies) formed under the law of a foreign country that have registered to do business in any U.S. state or tribal jurisdiction by the filing of a document with a secretary of state or any similar office.

 Hero Banner.png